connext/monorepo/README.md

 Now you can run `yarn workspace @connext/nxtp-integration test` to run integration tests against a local machine.

+When you are done, you can run `yarn docker:stop:all` to halt all running services.

 ## Publishing Packages

 - Update the [`CHANGELOG.md`](./CHANGELOG.md).